Houseplant Care Guide for Fall

 Boston Fern: Although not known for its foliage color, the Boston fern adds lush greenery, creating a refreshing contrast to fall decor.

-While the summer is a good time for houseplants to get much-needed light and moisture, it’s also nice to have them back inside.
 Not only do houseplants keep air quality top-notch, they’re also pretty good at rejuvenating your spirits, too!
 This houseplant care guide for fall should help you make a healthy transition for your plant babies.
 If ever in doubt, feel free to drop into Wallace’s Garden Center for friendly, professional advice for all of your green needs.

 Back to blog